-Delphi 8, released December 2003, was a .NET -only release that allowed developers to compile Delphi Object Pascal code into .NET Microsoft Intermediate Language|MSIL .
-It was also significant in that it changed its IDE for the first time, from the multiple-floating-window-on-desktop style IDE to a look and feel similar to Microsoft's Visual Studio.NET.
+Delphi 8, released December 2003, was a .NET -only release that allowed devel to compile Delphi Object Pascal code into .NET Microsoft Intermediate Language|MSIL .
+It was also significant in that it changed its IDE for the first tir from the multiple-floating-window-on-desktop style IDE to a look and feel sim Microsoft's Visual Studio.NET.

-Although Borland fulfilled one of the biggest requests from developers (.NET support), it was criticized both for making it available too late, when a lot of former Delphi developers had already moved to C#, and for focusing so much on backward compatibility that it was not very easy to write new code in Delphi.
-Delphi 8 also lacked significant high-level features of the c sharp|C# language, as well as many of the more appealing features of Microsoft's Visual Studio IDE.
-(There were also concerns about the future of Delphi Win32 development.
-Because Delphi 8 did not support Win32, Delphi 7.1 was included in the Delphi 8 package.)
+Although Borland fulfilled one of the biggest requests from developers (.NET su it was criticized both for making it available too late, when a lot of former Delph developers had already moved to C#, and for focusing so much on backward compatibility that it was not very easy to write new code in Delphi.
+Delphi 8 also significant high-level features of the c sharp|C# language, as well as many of th appealing features of Microsoft's Visual Studio IDE.
+(There were also concerns the future of Delphi Win32 development.
+Because Delphi 8 did not support Win Delphi 7.1 was included in the Delphi 8 package.)

-The next version, Delphi 2005 (Delphi 9), included the Win32 and .NET development in a single IDE, reiterating Borland's commitment to Win32 developers.
-Delphi 2005 includes design-time manipulation of live data from a database.
-It also includes an improved IDE and added a "for ... in" statement (like C#'s foreach) to the language.
-However, it was criticized by some for its bugs; both Delphi 8 and Delphi 2005 had stability problems when shipped, which were only partially resolved in service packs.
+The next version, Delphi 2005 (Delphi 9), included the Win32 and .NET develop in a single IDE, reiterating Borland's commitment to Win32 developers.
+Delphi 2 includes design-time manipulation of live data from a database.
+It also includes a improved IDE and added a "for ... in" statement (like C#'s foreach) to the langu However, it was criticized by some for its bugs; both Delphi 8 and Delphi 2005 I stability problems when shipped, which were only partially resolved in service p

 In late 2005, Delphi 2006 was released and federated development of C# and Delphi.NET, Delphi Win32 and C++ into a single IDE.
-It was much more stable than Delphi 8 or Delphi 2005 when shipped, and improved even more after the service packs and several hotfixes.
+It was much more stable Delphi 8 or Delphi 2005 when shipped, and improved even more after the servic and several hotfixes.

-On February 8, 2006, Borland announced that it was looking for a buyer for its IDE and database line of products, which include Delphi, to concentrate on its Application Lifecycle Management ALM line.
+On February 8, 2006, Borland announced that it was looking for a buyer for it: and database line of products, which include Delphi, to concentrate on its Applic Lifecycle Management ALM line.
 The news met with voluble optimism from the remaining Delphi users.

-On September 6, 2006, The Developer Tools Group (the working name of the not yet spun off company) of Borland Software Corporation released single language versions of Borland Developer Studio, bringing back the popular "Turbo" moniker.
+On September 6, 2006, The Developer Tools Group (the working name of the n spun off company) of Borland Software Corporation released single language ve of Borland Developer Studio, bringing back the popular "Turbo" moniker.
 The Turbo product set includes Turbo Delphi for Win32, Turbo Delphi for .NET, Turbo C++, and Turbo C#.
 Each version is available in two editions: "Explorer"-a free downloadable version-and "Professional"-a relatively cheap (US\$399) version which opens access to thousands of third-party components.
 Unlike earlier "Personal" editions of Delphi, new "Explorer" editions can be used for commercial development.